eddiesosera/skate-360/README.md

 ## Features and Functionality

-### Feature 1 : Crafting In 3D
+### Feature 1: Crafting In 3D

 In this site you are able to view the skateboard you are crafting in a 3D space where you can change each part as you wish.

 <img src="readmeAssets\Craft Page.png">

-### Feature 2 : Drag'n Drop
+### Feature 2: Drag'n Drop

-You the user when crafting a skateboard will be able to drag and drop the parts you want into the craft view to apply them to the skateboard.
+When crafting a skateboard, you, the user, can drag and drop the parts you want into the craft view to apply them to the skateboard.

 <img src="readmeAssets\Craft Page drag and drop.png">

-### Feature 3 : Create New Inventory Items
+### Feature 3: Create New Inventory Items

-When creating a new item to add to the inventory the user will have to fill out this form with the valid information to add the new item.
+When creating a new item to add to the inventory, the user must fill out this form with valid information.

 <img src="readmeAssets\addnew item function.png">